Ziad-Ashraf-Abdu/Retinal_O2_transport/docs/index.md

 ## 📈 Key Results & Visual Summaries

 ### FVM
- It is subdivides the domain into control volumes and enforces exact conservation of mass by integrating fluxes across each cell’s faces, typically with backward-Euler discretization for stability.
+ It is subdivides the domain into control volumes and enforces exact conservation of mass by integrating fluxes across each cell's faces, typically with backward-Euler discretization for stability.
 FVM provides our benchmark steady-state solution.
-We validate its outputs against the analytical steady-state profile and against COMSOL’s stationary study.
+We validate its outputs against the analytical steady-state profile and against COMSOL's stationary study.
 These results serve as the reference for assessing the accuracy of our inverse PINN and forward PINN.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Ziad-Ashraf-Abdu/Retinal_O2_transport/master/Analytical%20Solution/plots/STEADYSTATE.png